Self phase-matched broadband amplification with a left-handed Josephson transmission line: Equation of Motion for Left-Handed J-TWPA

 In contrast, in a right-handed J-TWPA both $v_{w}$ and $v_{g}$, and hence linear and nonlinear wave vector mismatch, are restricted to be of the same sign owing to the always-convex dispersion of a right-handed JTL.
 To circumvent this issue, several approaches centered on either modifying $\Delta k_{L}$\cite{OBrien2014} or $\Delta k_{NL}$ \cite{Bell2015,Ranadive2021} have been explored in designs based on right-handed JTLs.
 Besides employing complicated design engineering, such solutions necessarily lead to other constraints.
 For instance, a common and widely adopted approach involves compensating the mismatch by periodically loading the line with resonant elements in order to open a band gap in $\Delta k_{L}$ [Fig.~\ref{Fig:design}(c)]; this, however, leads to limited frequency tunability of the J-TWPA since now the pump needs to be tuned to be near the dispersion feature to avail of the intended linear mismatch to be compensated by the nonlinear mismatch in the presence of the pump.
 Similarly, engineering $\Delta k_{NL}$ via SQUID-based designs require additional lines for flux control and complicated pump engineering.
-In contrast, the autonomous phase matching achieved in left-handed J-TWPA is free of such constraints making it easier to design and optimize.
+In contrast, the native phase matching property of left-handed J-TWPA significantly simplifies its design and operation.
 Furthermore, the resultant efficiency of the four-wave mixing process leads to a peak gain that scales exponentially with length of the line [unlike quadratic scaling in the `bare' right-handed JTL, Fig.~\ref{Fig:design}(b)], allowing usage of shorter lines which translates to reduced distributed loss and tighter fabrication control.
 Such considerations become especially crucial while evaluating prospects of J-TWPAs as sources of broadband squeezed radiation, where frequency-dependent line loss can severely limit the achievable squeezing \cite{Grimsmo2017,Houde2019}.

-\section{Unique features of Left-handed J-TWPA}
+\subsection{Unique features of Left-handed J-TWPA}

-In addition to autonomous phase matching over broad bandwidths, there are several unique features of left-handed J-TWPAs which we discuss in the following sections.
+In addition to phase matching over broad bandwidths, there are several unique features of left-handed J-TWPAs which we discuss in the following sections.

-\subsection{Peak Gain and Dynamic Range}
+\subsubsection{Peak Gain and Dynamic Range}

 The peak gain of 30 dB in Fig.~\ref{Fig:fig2}(b) is realized at a frequency corresponding to a perfect wave matching condition, $\Delta k(\delta) = \Delta k_{L}(\delta) + \Delta k_{NL}(\delta) = 0$.
 In view of Eqs.~(\ref{Eq:knlkl}), this corresponds to a relative detuning from the center (pump) frequency,